 Thanks for the answer!
 It was so informative a supreme court judge would be proud of it.
 Could you please explain it for me – a non-lawyer?

 The BVerwG (on November 9, 1989, re 7 C 81/88) decided that a lady spontaneously cutting silhouettes was to be granted a special permission to perform this art in a pedestrian zone.
 Her activities were covered by the constitutional freedom of the art (art.
 5 GG).
-Her cuttings expressed her artistic activities based on fantasy, intuition and artistic knowledge.
+Her cuttings expressed her artistic activities based on fantasy, intuition, and artistic knowledge.
 Besides, this lady needs to find her models in the zone to perform her art.
-Nevertheless, the business character of her activities prevail and not only human interaction.
+Nevertheless, the business character of her activities prevails and not interaction among persons.
 She is entitled to be granted a special permission for cutting silhouettes.

 When business is to be permitted in the German “piazza”, can’t beggars be forbidden to stretch out their filthy hands?